 Naming a child with a disability as your beneficiary may make them ineligible to continue receiving benefits from Government programs like the Ontario Disability Support Program (ODSP).

 Even though life insurance proceeds are tax-free to the beneficiary, they may affect the income threshold test for a child qualifying for federal and provincial financial subsidies.

 Over the long term, these benefits really add up.
 So it’s in your best interest not to do anything to jeopardize your dependent from receiving them.

-One of the best solutions, assuming they’re eligible, is to set up a Henson Trust and designate it as the beneficiary.
+A good solution?
+Assuming they’re eligible, set up a Henson Trust and designate it as the beneficiary.
 A Registered Disability Savings Plan (RDSP) can be used in conjunction with the trust to ensure continued support from government benefits programs.

 It’s important to do your research and get proper advice from a lawyer who specializes in trusts.
 This is something you want to get right the first time!

 “The Henson trust was first used in Ontario in the late 1980s.
 It became of wider interest when the Supreme Court of Ontario ruled in 1989 that the trust assets were not vested in the beneficiary and thus could not be used to terminate government benefit programs.”